technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-08/Lab 8 – Assigning Compliance Roles and exploring Microsoft Purview portal_v10July2025.md

     the custom OME template to all messages sent from the Contoso finance team.
 This process may take a few seconds to complete.

-   **+++New-TransportRule -Name "Encrypt all mails from Contoso Finance team" -FromScopeInOrganization -FromMemberOf "Contoso Finance Team"-ApplyRightsProtectionCustomizationTemplate "Finance Department" -ApplyRightsProtectionTemplate Encrypt+++**
+   **+++New-TransportRule -Name "Encrypt all mails from Contoso Finance team" -FromScope InOrganization -FromMemberOf "Contoso Finance Team" -ApplyRightsProtectionCustomizationTemplate "Finance Department" -ApplyRightsProtectionTemplate Encrypt+++**

     ![A screenshot of a computer screen AI-generated content may be incorrect.](./media/image50.png)